The History of Rehabilitative Care

 Caring for the Community Since 1866

 We have been fortunate in the men and women who have shared their talents and dedicated their lives to helping those most in need of assistance.
-From our founder, Rev. Dr. William Passavant, who was moved by the sight of children orphaned by the Civil War and sought to establish a home for them, to our first benefactor, Peter Moller, who would spend more than $30,000 to build a “living memorial” to his late son, establishing Wartburg on 121 acres of farm land in Mount Vernon, New York.
+These include our founder, Rev. Dr. William Passavant, who was moved by the sight of children orphaned by the Civil War and sought to establish a home for them, and our first benefactor, Peter Moller, who would spend more than $30,000 to build a “living memorial” to his late son, establishing Wartburg on 121 acres of farmland in Mount Vernon, New York.